w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 <br>

 ## Fishing Guidebook
 The fishing guide book available in `/fish guide` is one of the most useful tools for fishing.
 The guidebook gives you information about each <a href="/Items/Fishing/Creatures" target="_blank">creature</a>, <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishLocations" target="_blank">location</a>, the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishNPCs" target="_blank">NPCs</a>, and even the <a href="https://dankmemer.wiki/Items/Fishing" target="_blank">tools and baits</a> available.
 The guide also lists out all of the skill challenges you can complete, and has a summary page that shows your overall fishing progress.

+If you are missing information, you can use `/fish guide` to view other people's guidebooks as well, so you can check someone who has completed more than you to find out what you need to know.

 <br>